Molly Gray towers over California high school divers after 2 close calls

 Corinne Jeandheur

-Corinne Jeandheur is a junior at Clayton Valley Charter High School.
+Corinne Jeandheur is a senior at Clayton Valley Charter High School.
 She runs on the CVCHS cross country team in the fall as well as competing on the track and field team in the spring.
 She also plays the piano and bakes in her free time.
 Jeandheur is a member of the CVCHS Engineering and Design Academy and concluded her sophomore year with a 4.33 GPA.
 She is serving as co-president of the California Scholarship Federation at Clayton Valley Charter this school year and continuing her academic and community involvement in the National Honor Society.
 She is very pleased to be writing the monthly Athlete Spotlight for the Pioneer.

 [USM_plus_form]